 Jennifer A. Ray is a partner in the Tax Group, resident in Crowell & Moring's Washington, D.C. office.

 Jen advises clients on tax aspects of corporate and partnership transactions, tax planning matters, and executive compensation and employee benefit issues.
-She works with clients across a number of industries, including public and private companies, investment funds, tax-exempt entities, and executives, with a particular focus on energy, emerging companies, financial institutions, and health care.
+She works with clients across a number of industries, with a particular focus on energy, health care, emerging companies, and financial institutions.

 Corporate and Partnership Transactions

 Jen has experience representing both buyers and sellers on tax aspects of mergers, stock and asset acquisitions, joint ventures, and debt and equity financings.
 She frequently counsels on structuring of pass-through entities, such as partnerships, LLCs, and S corporations.
-She has extensive experience drafting LLC and partnership agreements, including "safe harbor" and "targeted capital account" agreements for joint ventures and funds, and structuring of "profits interest" or "carried interest" arrangements.
+She has extensive experience drafting LLC and partnership agreements, including "safe harbor" and "targeted capital account" agreements for joint ventures and funds, and structuring carried interest arrangements.
 Jen advises clients on disguised sale, deemed partnership, and similar issues that arise in connection with transactions.

 Frequently, Jen counsels clients in connection with inbound investments into the United States and the optimal structure for conducting business outside of the U.S., including the impact of FATCA and other withholding taxes and tax treaties.
 She also has significant experience advising clients with respect to dual consolidated loss issues arising from cross-border joint ventures and restructuring of foreign entities.